andig/evcc-config/README.md

   uri: http://192.168.xxx.xxx # tasmota device ip address (local)
   # user: xxxx # user, (optional) in case user + password are defined
   # password: xxxxx #  (optional) in case user + password are defined
-  standbypower: 10 # standbypower threshold / trickle charge of used charger in W
+  standbypower: 15 # treat as charging above this power
 ```

 <a id="charger-tinkerforge-warp-charger"></a>